A Laboratory Experiment on Using Different Financial-Incentivization Schemes in Software-Engineering Experimentation: Study Protocol

 \subsection{Survey Design}

-\myPar{Goal} With our survey, we aim to explore \begin{enumerate*}[label=\roman*)] \item which payment components (e.g., wages only, bug bounties) are most applied (MA) in practice and \item which payment components are most preferred (MP) by practitioners. \end{enumerate*} We display an overview of these payment components with concrete examples in \autoref{tab:payments}.
-Our intention is to understand what is actually employed compared to what would be preferred as a payment schema to guide the design of our experiment.
+\myParNoSpace{Goal} With our survey, we aimed to explore \begin{enumerate*}[label=\roman*)] \item which payment components (e.g., wages only, bug bounties) are most applied (MA) in practice and \item which payment components are most preferred (MP) by practitioners. \end{enumerate*} We display an overview of these payment components with concrete examples in \autoref{tab:payments}.
+Our intention was to understand what is actually employed compared to what would be preferred as a payment schema to guide the design of our experiment.

 \myPar{Structure} To achieve our goal, we created an online questionnaire with the following structure (cf. \autoref{tab:surveyVariables}).
-At first, we will welcome our participants, informing them about the survey's topic, duration, and their right to withdraw from our experiment at any point in time without any disadvantages.
-Furthermore, we will ask for consent to collect, process, and publish the data in anonymized from.
-To allow for questions, we will provide the contact data of at least one author on this first page.
-Then, we will ask about each participant's background to collect \emph{control variables}, for instance, regarding their demographics, role in the organization, the domain they work in, and experience.
-Based on their roles, the online survey will show the questions on the payment structures in an adaptive manner.
-We designed these questions as well as their answering options based on established guidelines and our experiences with empirical studies in software engineering~\cite{Siegmund2014MeasuringExperience,Nielebock2019Comments,Krueger2019Traceability}.
+At first, we welcomed our participants, informing them about the survey's topic, duration, and their right to withdraw from our experiment at any point in time without any disadvantages.
+Furthermore, we asked for consent to collect, process, and publish the data in anonymized form.
+To allow for questions, we provided the contact data of one author on the first page.
+Then, we asked about each participant's background to collect \emph{control variables}, for instance, regarding their demographics, role in their organization, the domain they work in, and experience with code reviews.
+These background questions allow us to monitor whether we have acquired a broad sample of responses from different organizations, and thus on varying practices.
+Our goal was to mitigate any bias caused by external variables, such as the organizations' culture.
+Also, we discarded the answers of one participant who had no experience with code reviews.
+Based on the participants' roles, the online survey showed the questions on the payment structures in an adaptive manner.
+We designed these questions as well as their answering options based on established guidelines and our experiences with empirical studies in software engineering~\citep{Siegmund2014MeasuringExperience,Nielebock2019Comments,Krueger2019Traceability}.